puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 The recommended way to configure Microsoft Edge is to use Microsoft Intune "Administrative Templates profile" as described in the [Configure Microsoft Edge policy settings with Microsoft Intune](https://docs.microsoft.com/deployedge/configure-edge-with-intune) article.
 You can also configure Microsoft Edge using [custom settings for Windows 10 devices](https://docs.microsoft.com/intune/configuration/custom-settings-windows-10).
 The custom settings option is helpful for evaluating or testing a Microsoft Edge setting that isn’t available yet in the Microsoft Intune "Administrative Templates profile".

+Configuring Microsoft Edge with MDM requires the following two part process:

+- Ingest the Microsoft Edge amdx file into Intune.
+- Configure a policy using custom OMA-URI settings.

 > [!IMPORTANT]
 > As a best practice, don’t use a custom OMA-URI and the Administration templates profile to configure the same Microsoft Edge setting.
 If an organization deploys the same policy using both a custom OMA-URI and an Administrative template profile, but with different values, users will get unpredictable results.
 We strongly recommend backing out your OMA-URI profile before using the Adminstration templates profile.

 ## Ingest the Microsoft Edge ADMX file into Intune